Dung24-6/Dung24-6/README.md

 _**He that respects himself is safe from others; he wears a coat of mail that none can pierce.**_

 Henry Wadsworth Longfellow

+_**In friendship as well as love, ignorance very often contributes more to our happiness than knowledge.**_

+François de La Rochefoucauld